|reply to dsiemon |

 Re: [Internet] Per packet overhead on Bell's VDSL?
 ATM based?

-let me clarify that I'm trying to figure out the number of bytes added to an IP packet.
+These seem contradictory to me.
+However, I think maybe we're talking about overhead at different locations so let me clarify that I'm trying to figure out the number of bytes added to an IP packet.